Our Vision is to...

 Alex and Liz

-Reverend Alex Wood, his wife Liz and their daughter Annie moved to Portsmouth in May 2016 to lead Harbour Church where Alex is Vicar.
+Reverend Alex Wood, his wife Liz and their daughters Annie and Florrie moved to Portsmouth in May 2016 to lead Harbour Church where Alex is Vicar.
 Alex was previously a Curate at St Peter’s Brighton and the Anglican Chaplain to Sussex University.